Best Stuffed Burgers Recipes In One Place

 Step 1: Prep the Meat

-While different recipes call for different additives to burger meat, simple is usually better.
+While different beef recipes call for different additives to burger meat, simple is usually better.
 With that in mind, do not mix in any additional ingredients to your ground meat.
-All they'll need is a coating of salt and pepper after they're formed to help bring out even more of the natural beefy goodness.
-If you have a preferred burger recipe, though, feel free to use it, as there's no such thing as too much flavor.
+All they'll need is a coating of salt and black pepper after they're formed to help bring out even more of the natural beefy goodness.
+If you have a preferred beef burger recipe, though, feel free to use it, as there's no such thing as too much flavor.

 Step 2: Make the Stuffing

 A stuffed burger isn't much without the stuffing; that would just be a hollow meat patty.
 For a cheese-stuffed burger, you can use pre-shredded cheese if you like, but grating it yourself usually ends up with a better product.
 This is because the shredded cheese in bags is coated with an anti-clumping chemical that makes it melt less easily, and melting is the name of the game when it comes to stuffed burgers.

 Additionally, if you want to use different cheeses than the ones listed above, try to pair a strong tasting cheese like cheddar with a good melting cheese like mozzarella.
 This is because using only one over the other could result in a lumpy or less flavorful cheese stuffing, respectively.
 Striking the right balance of flavors and textures is key.